 In \cite{Wy09}, it is pointed out that $\alpha_*$ is one more than $\beta_*$ in the symbols in the $B_n, C_n$, and $D_n$ theories.
 Before showing it, we give some basic facts.
 For the part $\lambda_{i}$ appearing even ($2m$) times in the partition, according to the first step of the computation of symbol, we get the following sequence

 where $l$ is the length of the partition.
-With equal number of old terms and even terms in (\ref{SN}), this sequence leads to equal number of $\alpha_*$ and $\beta_*$ in the symbol.
-For the terms left in the sequence $l-k$, the number of the difference between the even terms and old terms is
+With equal number of odd terms and even terms in (\ref{SN}), this sequence leads to equal number of $\alpha_*$ and $\beta_*$ in the symbol.
+For the terms left in the sequence $l-k$, the number of the difference between the even terms and odd terms is

 which is 1 if $l$ is odd and 0 if $l$ is even.

 \begin{lemma}{ } The number of $\alpha_i$'s is always one more than the number of $\beta_i$'s in the symbol of a partition $\lambda$ in the $B_n$ theory.
 The symbol has the following form